-13 OB1 p.60-61 14 OBS, p.18-20 Solomon wondered whether being Christian was worth it.
+17 One Body, vol 1, p.60-61 18 One Body, vol 1, p.18-20 Christian community?"
+It did not matter that God in Christ accepts us just as we are.
+The discrimination from our brothers and sisters that took different expressions was so unbearable that at one point Solomon wondered whether being Christian was worth it.
 It was easier to struggle in prayer alone, consumed in self-pity and a feeling of unworthiness, than to pretend to be in 'fellowship' amongst people who treated you as if you were 'other', as if you were sin itself.
 If it were not for the few Christian brothers and sisters and some members of our two families that courageously took extra steps to embrace us, our faith would have been put off by the darkness of bitterness and oppressive shame.

 But I found comfort in the story of the Canaanite Woman (Matthew 15:21-28).
 Matthew (following Mark) refers to the woman not by name but through her ethnicity as a Canaanite.
 In the New Testament world, Canaanites were marginalised and despised because it was believed that they engaged in unethical trade practices (cf. Joel 3:4-8; Zech 9:9-13).
 So Matthew uses this as a derogatory term to emphasise the contrast between pious religious leaders and this foreign woman.
-After seeming to ignore her first cry for help, Jesus uses the term 'dogs', an abusive Jewish way of showing discrimination towards Gentiles.
+After seeming to ignore her first cry for help, Jesus uses the term 'dogs', an abusive Jewish way of showing discrimination towards I found comfort in the story of the Canaanite Woman

+Gentiles.
 Jesus' echoing of the Jewish stigma against this woman and her daughter can be understood as an expression or critique of the sexism and xenophobia that was common in his community.
 But then the healing of her daughter is testimony to the power of their dialogue in overcoming the stereotypes and prejudices in the community.